background

 As of 2021, NOLs arising in the tax years between 2018 and 2020 can be carried back for five years and carried forward indefinitely.

-Contingent on how the deal was structured, the NOLs belonging to the target are typically assumed by the acquirer.
+Contingent on how the deal was structured, the acquirer typically assumes the NOLs belong to the target.
 The monetary benefits to the acquirer are capped at an annual limit, which is a function of the purchase price multiplied by the long-term tax-exempt rate.

-Target NOLs can be used to offset the seller’s gain on sale, which since the 2017 Tax Reform, has been set at 80% of the target’s taxable income (TCJA).
+Target NOLs can be used to offset the seller’s gain on sale since the 2017 Tax Reform has been set at 80% of the target’s taxable income (TCJA).

 We’ll now move to a modeling exercise, which you can access by filling out the form below.